Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 6. Number of smoke waves
 7. Maximum length of smoke wave

-These metrics were derived to measure the frequency, duration, and concentration of long-term exposure to smoke PM2.5
+These metrics were derived to measure the frequency, duration, and concentration of long-term exposure to smoke PM2.5.

 ### Person-Days Calculations

+Person-days is a metric for quantifying population health impacts of wildfire smoke that combines the spatial distribution of the hazard with population distribution.
+The dataset of daily average WFS PM2.5 values by census tract was classified using the EPA's Air Quality Index standards for PM2.5:

+* Good AQI: PM2.5 levels 0.0–9.0 µg/m³, minimal health risk.
+* Unhealthy for Sensitive Groups AQI: PM2.5 levels 9.1–35.4 µg/m³, moderate health risk, especially for sensitive groups.
+* Unhealthy and higher AQI: PM2.5 levels >35.5 µg/m³, substantial health risks.

+Unhealthy for Sensitive Groups AQI days were classified as Medium smoke density days, and Unhealthy and higher AQI level days were classified as Heavy smoke density days.
+For each census tract and day, we calculated person-days for each exposure level by multiplying each census tract’s population (TOTALPOP) by each level’s indicator variable.The dataset was structured to include daily person-days calculations by smoke density levels, which were then aggregated by year and exposure category to allow for temporal and spatial trend analyses.

 ### Wildfire Smoke Social Vulnerability Index